nios-students/docs/wiki/Full ODE Information.md

 NIOS ODE allows them to reappear in those subjects—or even change the subject (to an easier elective or one of their choice).

-📝 Important
+**📝 Important** (IF you are going for TOC)
- Even if you failed in just one subject (e.g., Physics), you must choose at least 3 subjects to appear for under ODE.
+ Even if you failed in just one subject (e.g., Physics), you must choose at least 3 subjects to appear for under ODE if you do TOC.
  These can be:

 - Failed subjects